A Modified Orthogonal Matching Pursuit for Construction of Sparse Probabilistic Boolean Networks: Numerical experiments

 \section{Numerical experiments}

 In this section, we present the numerical performance of Algorithm \ref{ap} for solving problem \eqref{pbn:ls-s}.
 To illustrate the efficiency of our method, we compare the proposed algorithm with the maximum entropy rate approach (MEM) in \cite{CC11} and the projection-based gradient descent method (PG) in \cite{WW15}.
-All numerical tests were carried out using {\tt MATLAB R2020a} on a personal laptop with an Intel Core i7 CPU at 2.7 GHz and 16GB of RAM.
+All numerical tests were carried out using {\tt MATLAB R2020a} on a personal laptop with an Intel(R) Core(TM) i7--5500U CPU at 2.4 GHz and 8GB of RAM.

-In our numerical experiments, the initial point $\bx^0$ is chosen to be (a) $\bx^0={\bf 0}$ and (b) $\bx^0\in\cm$ is a random sparse $N$-vector with $s$ uniformly distributed nonzero entries.
-For Examples \ref{ex1}--\ref{ex5}, the stopping criterion for Algorithm \ref{ap} is given by
+In our numerical experiments, the initial point $\bx^0$ is chosen to be (a) $\bx^0={\bf 0}$ and (b) $\bx^0\in\cm$ is a random sparse $N$-vector with $s$ uniformly distributed nonzero entries, where $s=1,2$.
+The stopping criterion for Algorithm \ref{ap} is given by